JefferyWCG/MiniOOInterpreter/README.md

 # An Interpreter for MiniOO
 This is an interpreter of a Mini Object-Oriented Language.
-The Project if for the personal project in HPL (2022-fall) by.
+The Project if for the personal project in HPL (2022-fall).
-Jeffery Wang
+by Jeffery Wang
 email: jefferywcg@gmail.com
 ## Overview
 ![overview1](https://user-images.githubusercontent.com/98352935/206552548-10b8f656-4753-4b0d-a5e6-14cb7aaae926.svg)